textpattern/textpattern.github.io/development/admin-side-events-and-steps.md

 # Admin-side events and steps

 These are the main events and steps that Textpattern uses as you interact with the admin-side interface.
+An *event* is usually the panel or plugin name, e.g. `prefs` or `image`.
+A *step* is Textpattern terminology for an action that occurs on that panel, for example `save` or `image_edit`.

 Although they are not direct [callbacks](http://docs.textpattern.io/development/core-callbacks-reference), you may hook into these events and steps from a plugin to perform an action.

+When raising callbacks of this nature, they are normally run in what is referred to as *post* mode, i.e. after Textpattern has serviced the routine.
+You may elect to run it in *pre* mode so you can intercept the callback before Tetxpattern servcies it.
+This is handy for manipulating submitted data before Textpattern receives it.
+To do this, set the fourth argument to `register_callback()` true.

 ## 'admin' event